 CO-VICE-PRESIDENT Angela Bannon, Immediate past President.
 Herfirst job was as a trainee librarian in Luton UK.
 Her work-life since then has included teaching at primary schools in SA, youth work, Bureau of Statistics and teaching art history at tertiary level.
 She is a practicing artist who loves history, archives and of course, books.

-CO-VICE-PRESIDENT Patricia Michell is a general medical practitioner who has been active in many not-for-profit organizations for over 40 years.
+CO-VICE-PRESIDENT and TREASURER Patricia Michell is a general medical practitioner who has been active in many not-for-profit organizations for over 40 years.
 With interests in health, restoration, gardens and of course books.

 HONORARY SECRETARY Trevor Grant is a retired English teacher of 40 years’ experience in Toronto, London and locally.
 He spent his last 30 years at Pembroke School with great enjoyment.
 An avid reader, inveterate theatre-goer, opera buff, and traveller, he has never been as active as now, in the absolute freedom of retirement.